itsmonicalara/Coding/README.md

 # Coding
 Interview type of problems (Hackerank, Leetcode, Codewars and coding practice in general).
-Most of them are written in Python but there are Java, Javascript and C files.
+The problems are written in Python, Java, Javascript and C.